harshvardhan-anand/Adrishta-Hackathon-Template/README.md

 This is an intelligent login system which will automatically detect whether the user is an admin or a voter.
 Use the login id and password given above to access the admin dashboard.
 <img src='https://github.com/harshvardhan-anand/EMS/blob/master/IVote/Screenshots/Screenshot%20(22).png'>
 <br>
-The Election Admin will have the following rights:
+The Election Admin will have the following rights:<br>
 (1) Start Election
 (2) Start Polling
 (3) Stop Polling